-A shorter moving average, such as a 50-day moving average, will more closely follow the price action, and therefore is frequently used to assess short-term patterns.
-Each moving average can serve as a support and resistance indicator, and is frequently used as a short-term price target or key level.
+A shorter moving average, such as a 50-day moving average, will more closely follow the recent price action, and therefore is frequently used to assess short-term patterns.
+Each moving average can serve as a support and resistance indicator, and each is also frequently used as a short-term price target or key level.

 How exactly do moving averages generate trading signals?
 Moving averages are widely recognized by many traders as potentially significant support and resistance price levels.
 If the price is above a moving average, it can serve as a strong support level—meaning if the stock does decline, the price might have a more difficult time falling below the moving average price level.
 Alternatively, if the price is below a moving average, it can serve as a strong resistance level—meaning if the stock were to increase, the price might struggle to rise above the moving average.

 As the S&P 500 chart above shows, U.S. stocks are trading above both their 50-day and 200-day EMA.
 The 50-day EMA would act as the first moving average support level, in the event of a short-term decline, followed by the 200-day support level acting as a secondary support level.

 Two moving averages can also be used in combination to generate a powerful “crossover” trading signal.
 The crossover method involves buying or selling when a shorter moving average crosses a longer moving average.